sfc-gh-dwilczak/streamlit/README.md

 # Developing

 Clone the repo and run `poetry install`.
-Activate the virtualenv created by running `poetry shell`
+Activate the virtualenv created by running `poetry shell` and `pip install langchain` and `pip install openai` for LLM to work.

 Finally, run your app: